-Fortify Static Code Analyzer command-line utilities enable you to manage Rulepacks and FPR files, run reports, and perform other system-level processes.
-These utilities are located in <sca\install\ dir>/bin.
+Fortify Static Code Analyzer command-line utilities enable you to manage Fortify Security Content and FPR files, run reports, perform post-installation configuration, and monitor scans.
+These utilities are located in $<sca_install_dir>$ /bin.
 The utilities for Windows are provided as .bat or .cmd files.
 The following table describes the utilities.

-Utility Description For More Information SCAState Provides state analysis information on the JVM during the scan phase "Checking the Fortify Static Code Analyzer Scan Status" on the next page FPRUtility With this utility you can: Merge audited projects Verify FPR signatures Display mappings for a migrated project Display any errors associated with an FPR Display the number of issues in an FPR Display filtered lists of issues in different formats Display table of analyzed functions Combine or split source code files and audit projects into FPR files "Working with FPR Files from the Command Line" on page 96 BIRTReportGenerator and ReportGenerator Generates BIRT reports and legacy reports from FPR files "Generating Reports from the Command Line" on page 103
+Utility Description More Information fortifyupdate Compares installed security content to the current version and makes any required updates "About Updating Security Content" on the next page FPRUtility With this utility you can: Merge audited projects Verify FPR signatures Display mappings for a migrated project Display any errors associated with an FPR Display the number of issues in an FPR Display filtered lists of issues in different formats Display table of analyzed functions Combine or split source code files and audit projects into FPR files "Working with FPR Files from the Command Line" on page 127